agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 Record the results identifiers in the the *Sample Tracking.xlsx* spreadsheet.

 **Question #4.
 HiSAT2 creates a BAM file that contains the alignment information.
 Click on the HiSAT2 results for HLE Ctrl 1 replicate and then the *i* icon to access the STDERR.
 What percentage of read pairs aligned uniquely to one location in the genome and what percentage may represent multiple copy genes?
 What was the overall alignment rate?
 Would you say this is a good RNA-Seq data set?
-Why?** (3 points)
+Why?**

 <a name="transcripts"></a>
 ## Transcript Assembly